Alaqian/Installing-PySpark-for-Big-Data-CS-GY-6513/README.md

-# Installing PySpark for Big Data CS-GY 6513
+# Installing PySpark for Big Data CS-GY 6513 (on your local machine)

 ## 1. Install JDK 8